-Oregon State improved to 2-0 with two wins over ranked opponents Saturday, and in doing so they proved the win over Wisconsin wasn't a fluke.
+Oregon State improved to 2-0 Saturday, with both wins being over ranked teams, and in doing so they proved the Wisconsin upset was no fluke.

 Ignoring turnovers on consecutive plays, Sean Mannion played very well.
 He completed 24 of 35 attempts, racking up 379 yards and 2 touchdowns.
 Both touchdown passes were absolute beauties, the first led a crossing Brandin Cooks perfectly, and Cooks' speed did the rest.
 Markus Wheaton's speed did most of the work on Mannion's second touchdown, beating his man with a move to the inside and eventually catching a Mannion touch pass that was placed right where it needed to be.

 The Beavers defense was also stellar, although, again, they did soften up in the second half.
 Bruins QB Brett Hundley rushed for just one first down, and 32 yards overall.
 Former Heisman candidate Jonathan Franklin was limited to 45 yards on the ground, making him the second Heisman candidate to be bottled up by Mark Banker's defense.
 The Beavers defended the pass well enough, consistently getting pressure on Hundley without needing to send in any extra pass rushers.
 The blemish on their record is the 65 yard touchdown pass surrendered to Shaquelle Evans towards the end of the first half.
 UCLA scored 10 of their 20 points in the 4th quarter, possibly a result of the tired Oregon State defense slowing down in the LA heat.
 The Beavers gave up 4 passing plays of over 25 yards in the second half, but they still managed to hold on and, as the cliché goes, bent but didn't break.